YoloSwagTeam/hackeragenda/README.md

 interesting for hackers of the hackerspace community.
 It does that by fetching data from other website (by scraping most of the time ...) *instead* of asking users to submit events on it.
-This is my modest attemp to answer the problem "eve ryone is doing shitload of things and no one is aware of that and that sucks".
+This is my modest attemp to answer the problem "everyone is doing shitload of things and no one is aware of that and that sucks".

 Installation